 “It is a good time away from the classroom to connect with students on an entirely different level,” Jacobsen said.

 While math was his favorite subject in high school, he admits he decided to become a teacher late in the game.

 “Combine working with others, the love I had for math in high school, and my passion for sports and coaching, and teaching became a natural fit,” he said.
 “I was a late bloomer in the education world.
 I did not declare my major as math education until my sophomore year of college but still managed to graduate in four years and haven’t looked back.”

-Jacobsen said his favorite part of New Teacher Network has been working with other math teachers throughout the state, including his mentors Shelby Aaberg of Scottsbluff High School who is the 2015 Nebraska Teacher of the Year, and Jason Vitosh of Falls City High School, who are both Noyce Master Teaching Fellows.
+Jacobsen said his favorite part of New Teacher Network was working with other math teachers throughout the state, including his mentors Shelby Aaberg of Scottsbluff High School who was the 2015 Nebraska Teacher of the Year, and Jason Vitosh of Falls City High School who are both Noyce Master Teaching Fellows.

 “Working with other teachers has proven to be both a humbling and opportunistic experience,” Jacobsen said.
 “You think that you understand math and are at the top of your game, then someone shows you an easier way to solve a problem.”

 With a future goal to teach a GeoGebra course to his peers, Jacobsen aspires to lead his district in mathematics education and feels confident in doing so after his New Teacher Network experience.